Live tool

-Paste a working title to review character count, scan quality, likely preview cuts, and deterministic rewrite options you can test next to your thumbnail.
+Paste a working title to review character count, scan quality, likely preview cuts, and quick rewrite options you can test next to your thumbnail.

 Title review